Installing Drawers with Blum Tandem plus Blumotion drawer slides

 - Drill pilot holes through the two holes.

-- Drive two screws into the locking mechanism making sure not to strip them!
+- Drive two screws into the locking mechanism.

 - Do the same for the left locking mechanism on the left side of the drawer.

 There is a bit of play with these glides so if your drawer and cabinet are not sized EXACTLY perfectly for each other you don’t have to spend 6000 hours, screwing, closing, opening, unscrewing, shimming and starting all over again.
-If you’ve installed many drawers with metal drawer slides you know what I’m talking about.
+If you’ve installed many drawers with side mount drawer runners you know what I’m talking about.

 You can certainly see your skills within the article you write.